Retinol is a derivative of vitamin A and an ingredient to help us resolve skin concerns like premature aging, acne condition, and hyperpigmentation.

 See for yourself

-- Solving acne problems & acne scars.
+- Treating acne and acne scars.

 How does Retinol actually work on your skin?
 (Pretty Interesting part!)

 - When we start aging, our cells don’t regenerate as quickly as they used to, when we were young, sadly.